MaayanLab/clustergrammer-docs/docs/index.rst

 Welcome to Clustergrammer's Documentation!
 ------------------------------------------
-Clustergrammer is a web-based tool for visualizing and analyzing high-dimensional data as interactive and shareable hierarchically clustered heatmaps (see :ref:`intro_heatmap_clustergram`).
+The Clustergrammer project consists of web-based tools for visualizing and analyzing high-dimensional data as interactive and shareable hierarchically clustered heatmaps (see :ref:`intro_heatmap_clustergram`).
 Clustergrammer produces highly interactive visualizations that enable intuitive exploration of high-dimensional data and has several optional biology-specific features (e.g. enrichment analysis; see :ref:`biology_specific_features`) to facilitate the exploration of gene-level biological data.
-The project is free and open-source (all code is available on GitHub).
+The project is free, open-source (all code is available on GitHub), and being actively developed at the `Human Immune Monitoring Center`_ at the `Icahn School of Medicine at Mount Sinai`_.

 Clustergrammer2